The Energy Efficient Home

 the most used lights in the home are the kitchen overhead lights and bathroom vanity lights, and those are unfortunately

-using standard incandescent (halogen) bulbs.
+using standard incandescent (Halogen) bulbs.
 The fixtures are Energy Star rated, but for recessed task lighting and seeing

 your face at 6 am, the current crop of CFLs just don't cut it.
 We've tried CFLs for the vanity, but they're not